pingleware/pingleware-contracts/apps/wallet-creator/README.md

 ## TODO

 * Create a cold storage wallet for the Community Wallet on a hardware USB wallet that can interact with metamask.
-See [https://hackernoon.com/how-to-create-a-cold-storage-crypto-wallet-with-a-usb-memory-stick](https://hackernoon.com/how-to-create-a-cold-storage-crypto-wallet-with-a-usb-memory-stick)
+See [https://hackernoon.com/how-to-create-a-cold-storage-crypto-wallet-with-a-usb-memory-stick](https://hackernoon.com/how-to-create-a-cold-storage-crypto-wallet-with-a-usb-memory-stick).
+Apparently [Legder hardware wallet had a problem with compromised code.](https://www.ledger.com/blog/a-letter-from-ledger-chairman-ceo-pascal-gauthier-regarding-ledger-connect-kit-exploit)
 * Add the Community Wallet PAN to Apple, Google, Samsung digital wallet.

 ## Why a Community Wallet